RaspiKidd/Learn/docs/EduBlocks-Projects/DIY-Traffic-Lights/Overview.md

 - 1 x micro:bit (version 1 and 2 will work)
 - 1 x Micro USB cable
 - 1 x Battery pack for the micro:bit (optional)

-Let's move on and create our traffic light circuit.
+Let's move on to creating our traffic circuit.